BU-ISCIII/relecov-platform/relecov_documentation/markdown_files/methodology_dashboard.md

 ## Sequencing

-Sequebcing dashboard displays information related to sequencing process.
+Sequencing dashboard displays information related to sequencing process.

 In the first graphic there is information about the different sequencer instrument used for sequencing and the types of library preparation used.